 2. have been awarded the grade “unsatisfactory” or “fail” or are deemed to have been awarded the grade “unsatisfactory” (Paragraph 2 will remain unaffected) for a module examination at the final attempt or

 3. have been awarded the grade “unsatisfactory” or are deemed to have been awarded the grade “unsatisfactory” for the final thesis after its final resubmission.

 (2) Failing a compulsory elective module may be compensated by passing alternative modules with the required minimum of credits.

 (3) Where a student has failed the Master’s degree examination at the final attempt, the chairperson of the Examination Committee will notify the student in writing, also providing information on how to appeal.

-(4) At his/her request, and upon presentation of appropriate proof, the Examination Office will provide the student with a certificate indicating the examinations completed and the grades awarded and which clearly states that he/she failed the Master’s degree examination at the final attempt.
+(4) At the student’s request, and upon presentation of appropriate proof, the Examination Office will provide the student with a certificate that indicates the examinations completed and the grades awarded and which clearly states that they failed the Master’s degree examination at the final attempt.